-Time’s definitely not on your side when you opt for developing a feature-packed product, and the competition won’t wait for it to be finished.
-With an MVP, you’re able to shorten the time to market to weeks instead of months.
+Time’s definitely not on your side when you opt for developing a minimum feature-packed product, and the competition won’t wait for it to be finished.
+With an MVP concept, you’re able to shorten the time to market to weeks instead of months.
 A fast release also gives you an opportunity to better drive user engagement and build a solid relationship with your clients.

 Leave room for future growth

-Having only a few of the most important features means there are lots of possibilities for further development.
+Having just enough features means there are lots of possibilities for further development.
 Evaluate what has worked and what hasn’t, and make your plans for growth accordingly.
 Remember, an MVP is an early version of your product, meant to give you the opportunity to create something that your target audience actually wants and needs.

 How do you build an MVP?
 Our process

 An MVP may not be the final version of your product, but you’ll still need some best practices and a detailed process in order to create one.
-Let’s see how exactly it is done here at Miquido.
+Let’s see how exactly it is done here at our software development company.